ekochmar/ekochmar.github.io/about.markdown

 I am also a co-founder and the chief scientific officer of [Korbit AI](https://www.korbit.ai), focusing on building an AI-powered dialogue-based tutoring system capable of providing learners with high-quality, interactive and personalized education in STEM subjects.

 I hold a PhD in Natural Language Processing and an MPhil in Advanced Computer Science from the University of Cambridge, an MA degree in Computational Linguistics from the University of Tübingen, and a diploma in Applied Linguistics from St. Petersburg State University.
-I am also the President of the Special Interest Group on Building Educational Applications ([SIGEDU](https://sig-edu.org)) of the Association for Computational Linguistics (ACL) and the President of the International Alliance to Advance Learning in the Digital Era ([IAALDE](https://alliancelss.com)).
+I am also the President of the Special Interest Group on Building Educational Applications ([SIGEDU](https://sig-edu.org)) of the Association for Computational Linguistics (ACL), and I was the President of the International Alliance to Advance Learning in the Digital Era ([IAALDE](https://alliancelss.com)) in 2022-2024.

 You can find my CV [here](https://drive.google.com/file/d/1vNvZ2S6FNU7M-gsHU1mFHaTjEiinYkST/view?usp=sharing).
 For more information, see my [old webpage](https://www.cl.cam.ac.uk/~ek358/).